christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 - Vespasian
   Aliases: Rhescuporis I, king of Bosphorus.
 Herod Agrippa I (See: The Royal Ancestry of Emperor Vespasian.
 Henry Davis, [^3]).
 Flavius Scaevinus.
 Also, Vologases I of Parthia?
-- Titus (Tit‑us = Diodotus? which means "Given by Zeus" which is the exact same meaning as Mithridates ("Given by Mithra")).
+- Titus (from Titan; the elder gods who ruled before the Olympians in Greek Mythology, or Tit‑us = Diodotus? which means "Given by Zeus" which is the exact same meaning as Mithridates ("Given by Mithra")).
 Aliases: Polemon II, Aulus Avillius Flaccus.

 V. Speculative